shubham08gupta/Norma/README.md

 ## 🚀 Features

--   **Natural Language Logging**: simply type what you did (e.g., "I drank coffee at 10 AM"), and the app uses Gemini AI to extract the event and timestamp automatically.
+-   **Natural Language Logging**: Simply type what you did (e.g., "I drank coffee at 10 AM"), and the app uses Gemini AI to extract the event and timestamp automatically.
--   **Smart Search**: Ask questions about your logs (e.g., "When was the last time I ran?"), and the app understands your intent to find the relevant records.
+-   **Semantic Search**: An advanced search engine powered by LLM context.
+It understands synonyms and tense variations (e.g., searching "When did I run?" finds "I went for a jog" or "I ran yesterday") by filtering your entire log history intelligently.
+-   **Dark Mode Support**: Fully customizable appearance with **Light**, **Dark**, and **Auto** modes.
+The Auto mode respects your device's system settings.
--   **Local Storage**: All data is securely stored on your device using SQLite.
+-   **Local Storage**: All event data is securely stored on your device using SQLite.
+Settings are persisted using AsyncStorage.
 -   **Optimized Performance**: Uses `gemini-2.5-flash-lite` for fast and cost-effective AI operations.
 -   **Unit Tested**: Critical services are covered by Jest unit tests.